isabella232/dtm.en/help/using/c_overview.md

 Dynamic tag management provides the following benefits:

-* ** Improved Site Speed: **Optimize loading of multiple analytics and marketing tags, proven to slow page loads.
+* **Improved Site Speed:** loading of multiple analytics and marketing tags, proven to slow page loads.
-* **Quicker Implementations: **Significantly reduce deployment time.
+* **Quicker Implementations:** Significantly reduce deployment time.
-* **Increased Efficiencies: **Reclaim substantial amounts of time spent managing analytics and media tags.
+* **Increased Efficiencies:** Reclaim substantial amounts of time spent managing analytics and media tags.
-* **Control and Security: **Develop and deploy tag strategies by collaborating with marketing, analysts, and IT to recommend, test, and deploy tags within protocols and across systems all within the capability.
+* **Control and Security:** Develop and deploy tag strategies by collaborating with marketing, analysts, and IT to recommend, test, and deploy tags within protocols and across systems all within the capability.
-* **Enhanced Flexibility: **Quickly test and optimize tags without being bound by release cycles.
+* **Enhanced Flexibility:** Quickly test and optimize tags without being bound by release cycles.
-* **Centralized Tool Management: **Trigger many tags and technologies simultaneously, rather than creating separate rules for each one.
+* **Centralized Tool Management:** Trigger many tags and technologies simultaneously, rather than creating separate rules for each one.
-* **Reduced Costs: **Minimize the need to use JavaScript-trained IT resources for tag management activities.
+* **Reduced Costs:** Minimize the need to use JavaScript-trained IT resources for tag management activities.

 ## Key Features {#section_7EE5C72A63AE48EBAEF91D8B52D0CE19}